DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Testing**: Tested the model with sample images of dogs and cats to verify its predictions.

   This project highlights the importance of proper data preprocessing, designing a robust neural network architecture, and evaluating the model's performance to achieve accurate image classification.
 The insights and models developed can be further refined and used for various image classification tasks.
+* Day 132: 🎬 Object-Oriented Programming in Python with Movie Subscription System 🎬

+  * Today, I worked on a movie subscription system project to reinforce the principles of Object-Oriented Programming (OOP) in Python.
+This project incorporates key OOP concepts such as inheritance, encapsulation, and abstraction.
+Here's a summary of what I accomplished:

+    - **Abstraction and Encapsulation**: Created an abstract base class `Person` to represent common attributes and behaviors for both viewers and directors.
+Encapsulated the name and ID number attributes to protect them from direct modification.
+Implemented abstract methods to enforce a consistent interface for subclasses.
+    - **Inheritance**: Developed two subclasses, `Viewer` and `Director`, inheriting from the `Person` class.
+These subclasses extend the base class by adding specific attributes and methods like subscribing to genres and adding movies to the director's filmography.
+    - **Movie Management**: Created a `Movie` class to represent a movie, including attributes for the movie title, genre, director, rating, and duration.
+Added methods to handle movie details and categorize movies by genre.
+    - **User Interaction**: Implemented a menu-driven interface to allow users to subscribe viewers to genres, display viewer details, and show movie information.
+This interactive component showcases how OOP can be used to structure complex, real-world applications.
+    - **Data Storage**: Used dictionaries to manage and store viewer instances, demonstrating the practical use of data structures in conjunction with OOP to handle multiple objects efficiently.

+  This project provided a comprehensive exercise in applying OOP principles to a realistic scenario, reinforcing the importance of well-structured, maintainable, and scalable code.